-Resolve to Protect Yourself From Scams This New Year
+Resolve to Protect Yourself From Scams This Year

-As we welcome in the new year, let’s make protecting ourselves against scams a top priority.
-Ring in 2025 with some smart resolutions to protect your personal information!
+In 2025, let’s make protecting ourselves against scams a top priority.
+In this article, we are sharing best practices and resources to help you protect your personal information!

 Safeguard your social media profiles